Auto-bidding under Return-on-Spend Constraints with Uncertainty Quantification

 We apply our method to design an adjusted online bidding algorithm that incorporates the adjusted predicted value into the online mirror descent framework of \citet{feng2023online}.
 Unlike their approach, which assumes perfect value knowledge and i.i.d. data, our method relaxes these assumptions while still achieving near-optimal bounds: a competitive ratio against the optimal reward and tight bounds on RoS violations.
 To evaluate the efficiency of our method, we conduct extensive experiments comparing the adjusted algorithm with both the current algorithm and the state-of-the-art method from \citet{vijayan2025online}, which achieves near-optimal bounds on regret and constraint violation in settings where item values are unknown.
 We perform simulations using a public dataset from Alibaba \citep{su2024auctionnet} and a real-world application with an industrial dataset from an e-commerce platform.
 Our method consistently outperforms all other algorithms and, compared to \citet{vijayan2025online}, significantly reduces computational time while achieving better performance in terms of reward and RoS violation.
-In conclusion, the main contributions of this work can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose an efficient machine learning–based approach to quantify value uncertainty from contextual features and historical data, without relying on traditional i.i.d. assumptions.
-Building on this, we introduce an adjusted predicted value defined as the upper bound of the quantified uncertainty interval. \item We establish theoretical guarantees on both reward and RoS when the adjusted predicted values are used as surrogates for the true values.
-Building on the algorithm proposed by \citet{feng2023online}, we derive new theoretical guarantees in the context of non-identically distributed requests, without requiring knowing the value. \item Empirical evaluations on both simulated datasets from Alibaba and real-world industrial datasets demonstrate the effectiveness of our method, achieving higher performance in terms of reward and RoS violation while maintaining low computational cost. \end{itemize}
+In conclusion, our contributions are threefold.

+(i) We propose an efficient machine learning–based approach to quantify value uncertainty from contextual features and historical data, without relying on traditional i.i.d. assumptions.
+Building on this, we introduce an adjusted predicted value defined as the upper bound of the quantified uncertainty interval.

+(ii) We establish theoretical guarantees on both reward and RoS when the adjusted predicted values are used as surrogates for the true values.
+Building on the algorithm proposed by \citet{feng2023online}, we derive new theoretical guarantees in the context of non-identically distributed requests, without requiring knowing the value.

+(iii) Empirical evaluations on both simulated datasets from Alibaba and real-world industrial datasets demonstrate the effectiveness of our method, achieving higher performance in terms of reward and RoS violation while maintaining low computational cost.